Enrollment for RAD! Summer Youth Camp is Open Now! July 5 – August 10, 2023 Email Kemal at firstname.lastname@example.org for more info

 Students create their own performances for the end of summer celebration, National Night Out, including a puppet parade through East Bayside.

-Guest artist visits in 2022 will include plein air watercolor painting with Crystal Cawley, West African drumming with Namory Keita, a mini concert from the Bowdoin International Music Festival, dancing with Portland Youth Dance, a field trip to visit Pamela Moulton’s TEMPOart sculptural installation in Payson Park, and more!
+Guest artist visits in 2022 included plein air watercolor painting with Crystal Cawley, West African drumming with Namory Keita, a mini concert from the Bowdoin International Music Festival, dancing with Portland Youth Dance, a field trip to visit Pamela Moulton’s TEMPOart sculptural installation in Payson Park, and more!

 PROGRAM ELIGIBILITY & ENROLLMENT